-The raccoon eyeliner phase, the low-rise lace-up wide-leg pants, the clothes that are so oversized they're most sacks?
+The raccoon eyeliner phase, the low-rise lace-up wide-leg pants, the clothes that are so over sized they're most sacks?
 Fashion evolves, and sometimes it's easier to just surrender, get in the car and go to Thanksgiving at grandma's house without starting a wardrobe war.

 My (52F) daughter (24F) has always been a sloppy dresser.
 She has never dressed up well when we go to nice restaurants or family parties, and only wore dresses or nicer coats instead of her usual outfit consisting of hoodies and jeans when we asked her several times.